Sheng254/quantron/README.md

    - index.html (Frontend masterpiece)
    - styles.css (Aesthetically pleasing touch)
    - script.js (Interactive wizardry)
-- Displayed on the GitHub web platform
+- Displayed on the GitHub web platform (TBC as we might be using other platforms)

 ## Features
 - **Interactive Chat:** Engage with Quantron through text-based communication using specific keywords and phrases.
 Quantron responds with sarcastic pre-scripted messages based on the recognised input.
 Please note that the responses are limited to the predetermined set of keywords and phrases.